Physician Assistant Studies

 PASG 60920 Evidenced Based Medicine II: Critical Appraisal (NLA)

 Apply the principles of Evidenced-Based Medicine and Practice (EBM and EBP) to an answerable clinical question.
 Analyze and appraise the medical and pharmaceutical literature.
 The second in a series of three courses.
 Prerequisites: PASG 60910.
-(U,Y)
+(B,S,Y)

 2 Credits